Web Scraping Netflix: How to do it?

 sections = soup.find_all('section',{'class':'nm-collections-row'})

-Loop through the sections and extract the details.
-Before the loop, define an empty dict all_sections to store the extracted details.
+Next, the function loops through the sections and extracts the details.
+Before starting the loop, getDetails() defines an empty dict, all_sections, to store the extracted details.

 all_sections = {}